OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 # Using the ASVS

-ASVS has two main goals:
+ASVS should be useful to anyone trying to:

-* to help organizations develop and maintain secure applications.
+* Develop and maintain secure applications.
-* to allow security service vendors, security tools vendors, and consumers to align their requirements and offerings.
+* Evaluate the security of applications.

 ## Application Security Verification Levels